 You can get a list of the best study guides for PMP here.

-Tip: Even if you have this simulator, you should try at least couple other free mock exams as well.
+Pro Tip: Even if you purchase an exam simulator, you should try at least couple other free mock exams as well.
+Remember the age old advice to not put all your eggs in the same basket.
 Read the next section for the list of free mock exams.

-PM Exam Simulator - 1800 Qs: This is a new subscription based exam simulator from the publishers of PM Prepcast.
+- PM Exam Simulator - 1800 Qs: This is another subscription based exam simulator from the publishers of PM Prepcast.
 It has 1800 realistic PMP exam practice questions.
-You can read a comprehensive review of the PM Exam Simulator to learn more.
+You can read a comprehensive Review of the PM Exam Simulator to learn more.

 However, paper-based testing (PBT) is available in the following situations only:

-- Candidates who live at least 186.5 miles/300 km from a Prometric CBT site.
+- Candidates who live at least 186.5 miles/300 km from a Pearson VUE CBT site.

 - Employers (Corporate Sponsors) who wish to administer a PMI examination to their employees.
 In this case, there is no restriction on distance; however only employees of the corporation may test at these events.

-6.4 Where can I find the list of Paper-Based Test (PBT) Centers for PMP Exam?You can get a list of Paper-Based Test Centers on the Prometric website - look for Locate a paper-based test event.
+7.4 Where can I find the list of Paper-Based Test (PBT) Centers for PMP exam?

 Language aids are available in the following 12 languages: